 Causes of HAE

-The most common cause of HAE is a defect in the gene that controls a blood protein, called CI inhibitor.
-This protein is part of our body’s normal immune system.
+The most common cause of HAE is a decrease in C1 esterase inhibitor (C1 INH), a protein that is part of our body’s normal immune system.
+A peptide called bradykinin is thought to be responsible for the HAE symptoms of swelling, inflammation and pain.

 Hereditary Angioedema Triggers